gokulkarthik/codec-latent-denoiser/README.md

 # Codec Latent Denoiser
-This project explores speech enhancement in the latent space of neural audio codecs (DAC) by training a lightweight denoiser on continuous quantized representations, inspired from the work ["Efficient Speech Enhancement via Embeddings from Pre-trained Generative Audioencoders"](https://arxiv.org/pdf/2506.11514).
+This project explores speech enhancement in the latent space of neural audio codecs (DAC) by training a denoiser neural netowrk on continuous quantized representations, inspired from the work ["Efficient Speech Enhancement via Embeddings from Pre-trained Generative Audioencoders"](https://arxiv.org/pdf/2506.11514).

 ## Structure